-Iranian animator Salman Arbaboon prepares his philosophical, hand-drawn short Prey, and starts a crowdsourcing campaign.
+Iranian animator Salman Arbaboon prepares his philosophical, hand-drawn short Prey.

 An intriguing, hand-drawn and highly symbolic film by Salman Arbaboon explores the limits of hunting and the hunter.
 In Prey, a constant trapping play occurs between fish (a symbol of life and happiness in Persian culture) and an old fisherman (old people representing the society norms).
 Yet, the fisherman can also be himself a bait.